Vinaysankeerth13/React/Notes.md

 - What is npx ?

-The `npx` command is a package runner tool that comes with npm (Node Package Manager) version 5.2.0 or higher.
+The `npx` command is a package runner tool that comes with npm version 5.2.0 or higher.
 It is used to execute Node.js packages directly, without the need to install them globally or locally beforehand.

 When you run `npx <command>`, npm checks whether the specified command exists in your local `node_modules/.bin` directory or in the npm cache.
 If the command is found, `npx` runs it.
 If the command is not found locally, `npx` downloads the latest version of the package from the npm registry, executes the command, and then removes the package.